omeka/omeka-s-enduser/docs/modules/filesideload.md

 With CSV Import, you can add media to items via File Sideload.
 Provide a column with the filenames, not full URLs, pointing to the files in your Sideload directory.
 Add the mapping to Media source > Sideload.

-When using CSV Import with your Sideload directory, we recommend you un-check the file deletion setting in the File Sideload module configuration.
+When using CSV Import with your Sideload directory, un-check the file deletion setting in the File Sideload module configuration.
 CSV Import may delete files from your Sideload directory even if an import job has failed or stalled.
 You should always manually check the results of CSV Import before deleting the files it has imported.